Quantum Harmonic Analysis on the Unweighted Bergman Space of the Unit Ball: The alpha -Berezin transform of operators

 \subsection{A Toeplitz Criterion}

 Toeplitz operators are closely related to moment sequences.
 For example, the eigenvalue sequence of a radial Toeplitz operator is a normalized moment sequence.
 The following proposition is somewhat akin to the moment sequence condition given by auxiliary sequences for the Hausdorff moment problem.
-This was proven for the case $n=1$ by Suarez in \cite[Thm.\ 2.7]{S05}, and the proof, which we present for the sake of completeness, follows the same idea.
+This was proven for the case $n=1$ and $p=\infty$ by Suarez in \cite[Thm.\ 2.7]{S05}, and the proof, which we present below, follows a similar idea.